Cross-Eyed Mary

 "Cross-Eyed Mary" is a song by the British progressive rock band Jethro Tull from their album Aqualung (1971).

 The song is about "Cross-Eyed Mary", a schoolgirl prostitute who prefers the company of "leching greys" over her schoolmates.
 It was intended as a companion piece to "Aqualung", the opening album track about a homeless man.
-The Aqualung character is given a cameo in "Cross-Eyed Mary".
+The Aqualung character is given a cameo in "Cross-Eyed Mary"'s lyrics.

 "Cross-Eyed Mary" was ranked the 12th best Jethro Tull song in the book Rock - Das Gesamtwerk der größten Rock-Acts im Check.